-The panel featured Sarah Morse ’15, Adrian Ferrari ’14, public policy professor Charlie Wheelan ’88 and (Robert) Bixby, the executive director of the Concord Coalition, a nonpartisan think tank that focuses on budget issues.
+Students and professionals discussed the causes of the United States’ deep deficit and possible solutions to the crisis while viewing the economy’s status through the eyes of the current generation of students in a Monday panel discussion at the Rockefeller Center for Public Policy.
+The panel featured Sarah Morse ’15, Adrian Ferrari ’14, public policy professor Charlie Wheelan ’88 and Bill Bixby, the executive director of the Concord Coalition, a nonpartisan think tank that focuses on budget issues.

 Students are particularly concerned about the fiscal crisis because they will soon enter the work force, according to Bixby.

 “Students should be interested because the future is going to affect them the most,” Bixby said.
 “If the debt burden becomes so high that it hampers the economy, then the slow growth that we’ve be seeing in the recent years will be a more lasting phenomenon, and that clearly has an effect on younger people who are entering the work force looking for jobs.”

 Sarah Morse ’15 expressed an optimistic view on students’ current situation with the financial crisis.

 “We are a politically aware generation,” Morse said.
 “As people become more aware of the consequences, they’ll become more politically active, and hopefully we will see some change soon.”

 Bixby discussed mandatory and discretionary government spending.
 Given the aging American Baby Boomer population, the cost of programs like Medicare will increase to accommodate the increase in recipients, Bixby said.

 Wheelan spoke on the problem of creating an informed electorate.
 Americans want to cut spending, but when asked specifically where the cuts will be, they are unable to provide a unified answer, according to Wheelan.